Puppychan/drive-time-app/README.md

 ## Description
 The team project re-builds taxi booking app using React Native - cross platform framework, and Firebase to store the database.
 For frontend, the team uses React Native Paper and Tailwind CSS to style following the available design from Uber app.

+Inside this app, the user can login as an admin, or as a customer.
+As an admin, the user can view the statistics of the app, perform CRUD actions to user list, membership list, or voucher list.
+The user can also filter or sort the list based on category, date, or any other values.
+As a customer, the user can perform booking, transaction action, view nearby places, SOS, and so on.
 ## Build With

 ![](https://img.shields.io/badge/React_Native-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)